 Nowadays, web development is a job that you love and hate at the same time.
 This field evolves so fast, that the huge amount of new tools that are made available to you every day is enough to make you dizzy.
+Not to mention the newest trends in web design.
 The way we build websites now differs greatly from what it was just a few years ago.
 I feel like the below image, created by Kamran Ahmed, best illustrates this level of complexity, and reflects the training path of a front-end developer in 2019.

 If we do not devote enough time to learning new technologies and choosing proper tools, it might turn out we’re trying to “dig a tunnel under Mordor with a screwdriver”.